Triceratops: Paleobiology

-A 2022 study by Wiemann and colleagues of various dinosaur genera including Triceratops suggests that it had an ectothermic (cold blooded) or gigantothermic metabolism, on par with that of modern reptiles.
+A 2022 study by Wiemann and colleagues of various dinosaur genera, including Triceratops, suggests that it had an ectothermic (cold blooded) or gigantothermic metabolism, on par with that of modern reptiles.
 This was uncovered using the spectroscopy of lipoxidation signals, which are byproducts of oxidative phosphorylation and correlate with metabolic rates.
 They suggested that such metabolisms may have been common for ornithischian dinosaurs in general, with the group evolving towards ectothermy from an ancestor with an endothermic (warm blooded) metabolism.
+An isotopic analysis study by Rooij and colleagues suggested that Triceratops was gigantothermic, if not endothermic due to its large body volume.
+The very same study conducted by Wiemann et al., revealed that Triceratops lived in environments that consisted of floodplains and inland forests.

 Dentition and diet

-Triceratops were herbivorous, and because of their low slung head, their primary food was probably low growing vegetation, although they may have been able to knock down taller plants with their horns, beak, and bulk.
+Triceratops were herbivorous and, because of their low-slung head, their primary food was probably low-growing vegetation, although they may have been able to knock down taller plants with their horns, beak, and sheer bulk.
 The jaws were tipped with a deep, narrow beak, believed to have been better at grasping and plucking than biting.

-Triceratops teeth were arranged in groups called batteries, of 36 to 40 tooth columns in each side of each jaw, with 3 to 5 stacked teeth per column, depending on the size of the animal.
-This gives a range of 432 to 800 teeth, of which only a fraction were in use at any given time (Tooth replacement was continuous throughout the life of the animal).
+Triceratops teeth were arranged in groups called batteries, which contained 36 to 40 tooth columns in each side of each jaw and 3 to 5 stacked teeth per column, depending on the size of the animal.
+This gives a range of 432 to 800 teeth, of which only a fraction were in use at any given time (as tooth replacement was continuous throughout the life of the animal).
 They functioned by shearing in a vertical to near-vertical orientation.
-The great size and numerous teeth of Triceratops suggests that they ate large volumes of fibrous plant material, with some researchers suggesting palms and cycads, and others suggesting ferns, which then grew in prairies.
+Additionally, their teeth wore as they fed, creating fullers that minimised friction as they masticated.
+The great size and numerous teeth of Triceratops suggests that they ate large volumes of fibrous plant material.
+Other plants that were a part of its diet included Populus plants, Pine plants, Platanus plants, Hazel plants, and Taxodium plants.
+Some researchers suggest it, along with its cousin Torosaurus ate palms and cycads and others suggest it ate ferns, which then grew in prairies.
+Studies of the isotopes of ceratopsian and hadrosaur teeth revealed that Triceratops and Edmontosaurus respectively engaged in niche partitioning.